keybase/bot-sshca/docs/sshca.md

 ssh-keygen -t ed25519 -f ca-key -m PEM
 ```

-An signature on a SSH key is a certificate that contains some additional information.
+A signature on a SSH key is a certificate that contains some additional information.
 A certificate contains:

 1. The public key of the signed key
 2. A key ID that can be used to identify who the key was issued to